joshrlowe/hacked-news/README.md

 nginx.conf is our nginx configuration file. sshd_conf is our ssh configuration.

+### Updates & Upgrades
+We configured unattended updates and upgrades to automatically happen and the configuration file for updates and upgrades is ../../etc/apt/apt.conf.d/50unattended-upgrades from the python user login point or from /etc/apt/apt.conf.d/50unattended-upgrades in the project home directory.

 ## How to "curl hacked-news.com"
 ![Curl img](https://i.ibb.co/xzmDPVt/Screen-Shot-2022-10-16-at-3-14-42-PM.png)
 Initially, curl will require an IP address.
 In this instance, we provided our domain name, "hacked-news.com".
 From here, the